jed/kibi/README.md

 - a page load indicator, and
 - pushState support.

-Building a kibi.js app
+Building a kibi app
 ----------------------

-kibi.js apps are declarative, and consist of several named/routed templates, each of which lives in its own script tag.
-When kibi.js loads, it parses every script tag with a `data-kibi` attribute into its own template.
+kibi apps are declarative, and consist of several named/routed templates, each of which lives in its own script tag.
+When kibi loads, it parses every script tag with a `data-kibi` attribute into its own template.
 The `data-kibi` attribute should be set to a loose JSON object with the following keys:

 - `pathname` (optional): a regular expression. when this is matched, the template is rendered to the page body.
 - `id` (optional): a string. this allows templates to be called from within other templates by name, on the global `kibi.template` object.
 - `location` (optional): a JSONP url. when a template with a location is rendered, it is rendered using the data returned from the url. pretty neat, eh?

-A kibi.js app should have this structure:
+A kibi app should have this structure:

 ```html
 <html>